brunoeducsantos/3D-Perception/README.md

 ![alt_text][separate objects on the table]

-#### 2. Features extracted and SVM trained &  Object recognition implementation
+#### 2. Features extraction and SVM trained &  Object recognition implementation

 In order to predict the labels of the point cloud objects we used as features the **normals** and **colors** of associated to each point of object point cloud.
 After having the dataset for each object we train a SVM model to predict the its label.
 For this purpose a **linear kernel** with a tradoff parameter **C=0.55**.
 Training on our test dataset we obtain the following [confusion matrix].